She’s A Mom. What’s Your Superpower?

 She Should Run is the reason I didn’t withdraw from my race.
 When I found out I was expecting twins, I spent a month reconsidering if I still wanted to run.
 I’m a Democrat and was enrolled in training through Emerge, but gave up my spot.

-But I didn’t leave the She Should Run Incubator community.
+But I didn’t leave the She Should Run community.
 I continued to follow the aspirations of the women I had been running alongside.
 Rep. Erin Zwiener, who went on to win her race for the Texas Legislature, messaged me she was pregnant also.
 I was inspired to stay in my race by the members of the She Should Run Incubator.

 There are so many amazing women leaders in history.
 Who would you consider a role model of yours?